yitsheyzeus/thebook_src/his_heart_and_sol.md

 {% endif %}

 It's highlighted clearly in *Dazed and Confused*, a scene where we are reminded that the *Sons of Liberty* were not really fighting for "Liberty" at the time; and it would take hundreds of years of American History for the rights of women to be restored, and slavery abolished.
 At the time, the name wouldn't have made much sense--but with the evolution of society it shows clear foreknowledge.
 It's the *light* of the word, that history itself is the proof that even thousands of years ago when the Menorah was first named... it was designed to be a question posed to a group that He knew would one day exist, and that the anachronism of their name would be obvious... only now.

+It is the history that breathes the true word, and it is why we are the light of the flame; the living word.